CUHIMSR/CytofBatchAdjust/HOWTO.md

 # debug_qqplot <- TRUE

 # run the adjustment
-outdir <- batch_normalized"  # outdir is used for the qqplot BatchAdjust( basedir = ".",
+outdir <- "batch_normalized"  # outdir is used for the qqplot BatchAdjust( basedir = ".",
   outdir = outdir,